BG2CRW/top_k_optimization/README.md

-# top_k_optimization in PyTorch 1.0
-- **This repository has the source code for the paper "Sampling Wisely: Deep Image by Top-k Precision Optimization" (ICCV2019).**
+# Official implementation of "Sampling Wisely: Deep Image by Top-k Precision Optimization"(ICCV2019)

 ## Citing this work
 If you find this work useful in your research, please consider citing: